Sharing Truth in a Catalytic Conversation

 Your Role

 When you see they understand that expectations have been missed, you move from Step 1 to Step 2.
-In Step 1, you want to figure out if both of you are looking at REALITY the same way.
+In Step 1, you want to determine if you are looking at REALITY the same way.
 Now, you want to get the STORY of how the expectation was missed.

 This step requires your skills of listening and asking questions.
 Your ability with those skills helps them think clearly about the events that led to this current reality, the missed expectation.
 The critical question you want answered is, "How can we understand what happened?"